The largest artillery caliber in the USSR. The biggest guns

 "Basilica"

-On the place of honor of our list is the Ottoman cannon "Basilica".
-Casting began at the beginning of the 15th century at the request of the ruler Mehmed II.
+Taking pride of place on our list is the Ottoman Basilica cannon.
+They began casting it at the beginning of the 15th century at the request of the ruler Mehmed II.
 The work fell on the shoulders of the famous Hungarian master Urban, and a few years later the most big gun peace in the history of war.

-The bronze gun turned out to be colossal in its dimensions: the length of the warhead was 12 meters, the diameter of the barrel was 90 cm, and the weight exceeded the 30-ton mark.
-For that time, it was a heavy colossus, and at least 30 tall bulls were required to move it.
+The bronze gun turned out to be colossal in size: the length of the warhead was 12 meters, the barrel diameter was 90 cm, and the weight exceeded the 30-ton mark.
+For that time, it was a heavy machine, and at least 30 tall bulls were required to move it.

 Distinctive features of the gun

-The calculation of the gun was also impressive: 50 carpenters to make a platform at the shooting site and 200 people to aim at the target.
-The firing range of the world's largest cannon was about 2 kilometers, which at that time was an unthinkable distance for any gun.
+The crew of the gun was also impressive: 50 carpenters to make a platform at the shooting site and 200 people to aim at the target.
+The firing range of the world's largest cannon was about 2 kilometers, which at that time was an unthinkable distance for any weapon.

-"Basilica" did not please its generals for long, because literally after a few days of a difficult siege, the cannon cracked, and after a couple of days it stopped firing altogether.
-Nevertheless, the gun did its service to the Ottoman Empire and brought a lot of fear to the enemies, from which they could not recover for a long time.
+“Basilica” did not please its commanders for long, because literally after a few days of a difficult siege, the cannon cracked, and after a couple of days it stopped firing altogether.
+Nevertheless, the weapon served the Ottoman Empire and brought a lot of fear to the enemies, from which they could not recover for a long time.

 "Dora"

-It's very hard german gun considered the most big gun in the world of World War II.
-It all started in the 30s of the last century, when the engineers of the Krupp company began to design this colossus.
+It's very hard German gun considered the most big gun in the world of World War II.
+It all started in the 30s of the last century, when Krupp engineers began designing this colossus.

-A gun with a caliber of 807 mm had to be mounted on a special platform that went by rail.
-The maximum distance to hit targets fluctuated around 50 kilometers.
-German designers managed to make only two guns, and one of them took part in the siege of Sevastopol.
+A gun with a caliber of 807 mm had to be mounted on a special platform that traveled by rail.
+The maximum range for hitting targets fluctuated around 50 kilometers.
+German designers managed to produce only two guns, and one of them took part in the siege of Sevastopol.

-The total weight of the "Dora" fluctuated within 1.3 tons.
-With about a half-hour delay, the gun fired one shot.
-Despite the fact that many military analysts and specialists had a lot of doubts about the combat effectiveness and practicality of such a monster, the gun really inspired panic and disoriented the enemy troops.
+The total weight of "Dora" fluctuated around 1.3 tons.
+With about a half-hour delay, the cannon fired one shot.
+Despite the fact that many military analysts and specialists had a lot of doubts about the combat effectiveness and practicality of such a monster, the gun really instilled panic and disoriented enemy troops.

 Tsar Cannon

-Bronze in the list of the largest artillery pieces was given to the national pride - the Tsar Cannon.
-The gun saw the light in 1586 thanks to the efforts of the weapons designer of those years, Andrei Chokhov.
+Bronze in the list of the largest artillery guns was given to our national pride - the Tsar Cannon.
+The weapon saw the light of day in 1586 thanks to the efforts of the weapons designer of those years, Andrei Chokhov.

-The dimensions of the cannon make an unforgettable impression on tourists: a length of 5.4 meters, a caliber of a military gun of 890 mm and a weight of more than 40 tons will frighten any enemy.
-The world's largest cannon rightfully received the respectful treatment of the Tsar.
+The dimensions of the gun make an unforgettable impression on tourists: the length is 5.4 meters, the caliber of the combat weapon is 890 mm and the weight of more than 40 tons will frighten any enemy.
+The largest cannon in the world rightfully received the respectful treatment of the Tsar.

-Above appearance guns also tried.
-The cannon is decorated with complex and interesting patterns, and several inscriptions can be read around the perimeter.
-Military experts are confident that the Tsar Cannon once opened fire on the enemy, despite the fact that in historical documents this has not been confirmed.
-Our gun got into the famous Guinness Book of Records and became the most visited attraction of the capital on a par with Lenin's mausoleum.
+Above appearance the guns also tried.
+The cannon is decorated with complex and interesting patterns, and several inscriptions can be read along the perimeter.
+Military experts are confident that the Tsar Cannon opened fire on the enemy only once, despite the fact that historical documents this has not been confirmed.
+Our gun was included in the famous Guinness Book of Records and became the most visited attraction in the capital, along with the Lenin Mausoleum.

 "Little David"

-This cannon from the United States is a legacy of World War II and is considered the world's largest cannon in terms of caliber diameter.
-"Little David" was developed as a tool for the elimination of particularly powerful enemy installations on the Pacific coast.
+This gun from the United States is a legacy of World War II and is considered the world's largest cannon in terms of caliber diameter.
+“Little David” was developed as a tool for eliminating particularly powerful enemy structures on the Pacific coast.

-But the gun was not destined to leave the range, where it was successfully tested, so the gun inspired fear and respect only in photographs of the foreign press.
+But the gun was not destined to leave the training ground where it was successfully tested, so the gun inspired fear and respect only in photographs of the foreign press.

-Before firing, the barrel was mounted on a special metal frame, which was dug into the ground by a quarter.
-The gun fired non-standard cone-shaped projectiles, the weight of which could reach one and a half tons.
-At the site of the explosion of such ammunition remained deep depression 4 meters deep and 10-15 meters in circumference.
+Before firing, the barrel was mounted on a special metal frame, which was buried a quarter into the ground.
+The cannon fired non-standard cone-shaped projectiles, the weight of which could reach one and a half tons.
+At the site of the explosion of such ammunition there remained deep depression 4 meters deep and 10-15 meters in circumference.

 Mortar "Oka"

-In fifth position in the list of the largest guns in the world is another domestic development of the Soviet era - the Oka mortar.
-In the middle of the last century, the USSR already had nuclear weapons, but experienced some problems with the delivery of this to the target site.
-Therefore, the Soviet designers were given the task of creating a mortar that could fire nuclear warheads.
+In fifth position on the list of the world's largest guns is another domestic development of the Soviet era - the Oka mortar.
+In the middle of the last century, the USSR already had nuclear weapons, but experienced some problems with delivering it to the target location.
+Therefore, Soviet designers were given the task of creating a mortar that could fire nuclear warheads.

 As a result, they got a kind of monster with a caliber of 420 mm and a weight of almost 60 tons.
-The firing range of the mortar varied within 50 kilometers, which, in principle, was sufficient for mobile tank equipment of those times.
+The mortar's firing range varied within 50 kilometers, which, in principle, was sufficient for mobile tank equipment of those times.

-Despite the theoretical success of the enterprise, from mass production Okie refused.
-The reason for this was the monstrous recoil of the gun, which nullified all mobility: for a normal shot, it was necessary to properly dig in the mortar and build stops, and this took too much time.
+Despite the theoretical success of the enterprise, from mass production The Okies refused.
+The reason for this was the monstrous recoil of the gun, which negated all mobility: for a normal shot it was necessary to properly dig in the mortar and build supports, and this required too much time.

 "Big Bertha"

-Another weapon of German designers, but already at the beginning of the last century, when the First World War was raging.
+Another weapon of German designers, but from the beginning of the last century, when the First World War was raging.
 The gun was developed at the already mentioned Krupp plant in 1914.
 The gun received a main combat caliber of 420 mm, and each individual projectile weighed almost one ton.
-Having at the same time a firing range of 14 kilometers, such indicators were quite acceptable.
+Having a firing range of 14 kilometers, such indicators were quite acceptable.

-"Big Bertha" was designed to destroy especially strong enemy fortifications.
-Initially, the gun was stationary, but after some time, it was finalized and made possible to use on a mobile platform.
+"Big Bertha" was designed to destroy particularly strong enemy fortifications.
+Initially, the gun was stationary, but after some time it was modified and made possible to use on a mobile platform.
 The first option weighed about 50 tons, and the second about 40.
-For transporting the guns, steam tractors were involved, which with great difficulty, but coped with their task.
+To transport the guns, steam tractors were used, which with great difficulty, but coped with their task.

-At the landing site of the projectile, a deep depression was formed with a diameter of up to 15 meters, depending on the selected ammunition.
-The rate of fire of the gun was surprisingly high - one shot in eight minutes.
-The gun was a real disaster and a headache for the allies.
-Machina inspired not only fear, but also demolished even the strongest walls with fortifications.
+At the landing site of the projectile, a deep depression with a diameter of up to 15 meters was formed, depending on the ammunition chosen.
+The gun's rate of fire was surprisingly high - one shot in eight minutes.
+The cannon was a real disaster and a headache for the allies.
+The machine not only inspired fear, but also demolished even the strongest walls and fortifications.

 But despite its destructive power, "Big Bertha" was vulnerable to enemy artillery.
-The latter was more mobile and faster-firing.
-During the assault on the Osovets fortress in eastern Poland, the Germans, although they pretty much battered the fort, lost two of their guns.
-While the Russian soldiers repulsed the onslaught with great success, while damaging only one standard artillery unit (the naval Kane).
+The latter was more mobile and quicker of fire.
+During the assault on the Osowiec fortress, in eastern Poland, the Germans, although they pretty much battered the fort, lost two of their guns.
+While the Russian soldiers repelled the onslaught with great success, damaging only one standard artillery unit (the naval "Kane").

-Every soldier knows that the use of powerful weapons significantly affects the positive outcome of the battle.
-That is why the engineers of many countries are working hard to create huge weapons that would allow as soon as possible complete any battle.
-The largest cannon in the world impresses not only with its size, but also with amazing firepower.
+Every military personnel knows that the use powerful weapons significantly influences the positive outcome of the battle.
+That is why engineers in many countries are working hard to create huge weapons that would allow as soon as possible complete any battle.
+The largest cannon in the world impresses not only with its size, but also with its amazing firepower.

-"Little David" - the largest gun of the Second World War
+"Little David" - the largest cannon of the Second World War

-In 1944, the US Army received a new weapon - a mortar, which, despite its enormous size, was called the "Little David".
-The gun had a record caliber for that time - 914 mm.
+In 1944, a new weapon entered service with the US Army - a mortar, which, despite its enormous size, was called “Little David”.
+The gun had a caliber that was a record at that time - 914 mm.
 Before today no gun with such a large caliber was built.
-The creators of the mortar believed that with the help of such powerful weapon even excellently fortified enemy positions can be dealt with easily.
+The creators of the mortar believed that with the help of such powerful weapons It will be possible to easily cope with even perfectly fortified enemy positions.

-• to transport the mortar, the use of two artillery tractors was required;
+• transporting the mortar required the use of two artillery tractors;

 • to arrange firing position, it was necessary to use a lot of different special equipment;